 - a.
 Minimum lot area: 8,400 square feet.

 - b.
 Minimum lot width: 70 feet.

 - c.
 Minimum lot depth: 100 feet.

 - d.
 Yard dimensions:

 - i.
-Build-to-line for developments intending to develop in an urban, pedestrian-oriented manner: The build-to-line shall be no greater than 1/3 and no less than 1/10 the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the street block.
-Twenty percent may be set back further than the build-to-line.-Residences that are not intended to develop in an urban manner shall provide a minimum front yard setback of 20 feet.
+Build-to-line for developments intending to develop in an urban, pedestrian-oriented manner: The build-to-line shall be no greater than one-third and no less than one-tenth the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the

+street block.
+Twenty percent may be set back further than the buildto-line.
+Residences that are not intended to develop in an urban manner shall provide a minimum front yard setback of 20 feet.

 - ii.
-Side yard: minimum of ten feet; 15 feet for the side facing the street on a corner lot. - e.
+Side yard: Minimum of ten feet; 15 feet for the side facing the street on a corner lot. - e.
 Maximum building height: 45 feet or 2.5 stories. - f.
-Maximum lot coverage: 45 percent. - fg.
 Accessory unit allowed; maximum 750 square feet footprint and 1,000 square feet of dwelling space; and maximum height 25 feet. - 2.
 Single family detached, standard lot.